Skip to main content

 excludeFromMode(string $mode): array (required)

-Return an array of property names to exclude from a given mode.
+Return property names to exclude from a given mode.
 Typical uses:

 • Hide password from every response.